-FcyR and HLA classII HLA allele is the most common disease-susceptibility gene of AIDs, and among them, the HLA class II allele is considered to be AIDs susceptibility HLA (Jones et al., 2006; Matzaraki et al., 2017).
-However, it is still unclear how the HLA allele, especially the class II allele, is involved in developing AIDs.
+FcyR and HLA classII HLA allele is the most common disease-susceptibility gene of AIDs, and among them, the HLA class II allele is considered to be AIDs susceptibility HLA.^{141,142} However, it is still unclear how the HLA allele, especially the class II allele, is involved in developing AIDs.
 Is HLA class II, which presents exogenous antigens, more susceptible to AIDs than HLA class I, which is the target of autoimmunity?
-Some attempts have been made to understand the disease susceptibility of HLA class II based on the idea that pathogen peptides presented on HLA class II of APC activate naive CD4+T cells through molecular mimicry with autoantigens (Sener et al., 2012).
-However, as mentioned above, it is difficult to explain all autoantibody production by molecular mimicry.
-There are also attempts to explain cell damage caused by autoantibodies by aberrant HLA class II expression in diseased tissue (Hanafusa et al., 1983).
-However, this has not been demonstrated in many AIDs.
+Some attempts have been made to understand the disease susceptibility of HLA class II based on the idea that pathogen peptides presented on HLA class II of APC activate naive CD4+T cells through molecular mimicry with autoantigens.47 However, as mentioned above, it is difficult to explain all autoantibody production by molecular mimicry.
+There are also attempts to explain cell damage caused by autoantibodies by aberrant HLA class II expression in diseased tissue.143 However, this has not been demonstrated in many AIDs.
 Many AIDs with disease susceptibility to the HLA class II allele have autoantibodies.
-In contrast, AIDs with only class I tend not to have well-defined autoantibodies (Amur et al., 2012).
-These findings suggest that HLA class II molecules in AIDs increase susceptibility by being involved in autoantibody production, while HLA class I molecules that present autoantigen may not be directly involved in the development of disease after trigger.
-Among the above AIDs that have the FCGR gene as a disease-susceptibility gene, only KD, which do not have autoantibodies, are not susceptible to HLA class II allele (Tsuchiya et al., 2003; Lin et al., 2009; Stassen et al., 2009; Bergmann et al., 2010; Amur et al., 2012; Terao et al., 2014; Blum et al., 2018).
-If IC uptake by FcyR and antigen presentation by HLA class II are not independent events but a series of antigen priming and presentation process events, the possibility that the process is involved in autoantibody production arises.
+In contrast, AIDs with only class I tend not to have well-defined autoantibodies.144 These findings suggest that HLA class II molecules in AIDs increase susceptibility by being involved in autoantibody production, while HLA class I molecules that present autoantigen may not be directly involved in the development of disease after trigger.
+Among the above AIDs that have the FCGR gene as a diseasesusceptibility gene, only KD, which do not have autoantibodies, are not susceptible to HLA class II allele.^{138,139,144-148} If IC uptake by FcyR and antigen presentation by HLA class II are not independent events but a series of antigen priming and presentation process events, the possibility that the process is involved in autoantibody production arises.
 That is, IgG antibodies bound to endogenous protein A released from necrotic cells are captured by FcyR on immature DC, internalized, processed, and presented as antigen A by HLA class II molecules.
 The naive CD4+T cells that recognize it differentiate into effector CD4+T cells and activate antigen A-specific B cells which take in antigen A with FcyR or BCR and presented it by HLA class II molecules.
 However, at least until an anti-A antibody is produced, the IgG antibody that binds to antigen A is not an anti-A antibody, so that some protein will mediate between the antigen A and the IgG antibody, but is it possible?